WFT Rookie LB Davis Taking "All Business Approach" In OTA's

 While Davis might not putting together a mirror approach to Young's reps during OTA's, Del Rio has noticed the work ethic nearly is identical between the two defensive standouts.

-"Much like Chase, he's been all business," Del Rio said of Davis Wednesday.
+"Much like Chase, he's been all business," Del Rio said of Davis.
 "That's what we're seeing out of Jamin."

 READ MORE: Returning to Richmond

 During OTA's last season, Young would take punishment reps after practice to make sure mistakes were corrected.
-He'd do push ups for a missed assignment and extra sprints to pick up his speed.
+He'd do push-ups for a missed assignment and extra sprints to work on his speed.

-It transformed on Sundays as Young terrorized the backfield.
+It translated on Sundays as Young terrorized opposing backfields.
 He recorded 44 tackles and 7.5 sacks while picking up a Pro Bowl nod in the process.

 Davis' role for 2021 is still up in the air.
-Del Rio said following the 19th selection that the former Wildcats' versatility will allow him to play the outside early on.
-Instead, Davis has been starting at the "MIKE" role while veterans Cole Holcomb and Jon Bostic take the outside.
+Del Rio said following the NFL Draft’s 19th selection that the former Wildcat’s versatility will allow him to play the outside early on.
+Instead, Davis might be getting more action at the "MIKE" role.

 Where Davis lines up won't matter until closer to camp.
 For now, it's about learning the defense as a whole.